ILIAS-Board/ILIAS/docs/qm/30_services/p32_product_management.md

 ##### Task
 Suggest A New Feature
 ##### Activity
 - Create a wiki page for the feature you want to suggest!
+[How To Suggest A New Feature]
 - Please follow the instructions on the page How to suggest a new feature
 ##### Resource
--
+- [How To Suggest A New Feature]: https://www.ilias.de/docu/goto_docu_wiki_wpage_788_1357.html
 ##### Mandatory / Optional
 Mandatory
 ##### Decision